CONTINUING BEGINNERS CLASS

 WHAT TO WEAR

 You may change clothes at the studio.
 Comfortable clothes that stretch with your body are recommended, avoid baggy pants and oversized tee shirts.
 Simple shirts, shorts and barefooted tights work well.
 Please no strong body oils and colognes.
 We appreciate odorless bodies and clean feet.
-Bring a slightly empty belly, and an open mind always helps.
+Have a slightly empty belly, and an open mind always helps.

 PLEASE BE PROMPT